Don’t Let Shadows Steal the Spotlight in your Product Photos – Tips & Hacks to Eliminate Shadows

 Always remember that buyers turn to product photos to help them arrive at the right decision during the buying process.
 With proper lighting, you can highlight crucial product features that tip the tables in your favor.

-There are two main types of lighting used by product photographers.
+There are two main types of product lighting photography used by product photographers.

 Simply put, natural light refers to sunlight.
 It’s also known as “Soft Lighting.”
 This is because the sun’s rays cast a longer and softer range of light, when compared to artificial lighting sources like lamps that shine directly on the product.